Author: Jana Durneva- Digital Manager and Customer Care at Philip Morris, North Macedonia

 In today’s dynamic environment, continuous innovation is vital if a company wishes to thrive.
 Resting on decades-old business models and hiding behind heritage as an excuse is no longer an option.
 Strategic transformation – adapting a core business to disruptive change while also creating new growth around new products, services, or business models is the imperative of the 21st century.
-Embarking on transformation journey can be driven by the threat from a disruptive competitor, growth just hits a wall, financial crisis, opportunity to ride a global megatrend or sometimes it’s simply the result of systematic planning for the future.
+Embarking on a transformation journey can be driven by the threat from a disruptive competitor, growth just hits a wall, financial crisis, opportunity to ride a global megatrend, or sometimes it’s simply the result of systematic planning for the future.

-On the other hand, there are companies that simply misread market changes, inert to innovation that missed out opportunities.
-There are quite a few examples of most iconic brands that failed to innovate and were then forced to declare bankruptcy, like the biggest Netflix competitor – Blockbuster, a textbook example of video rental company that did not stay up to date as its market transformed with other entertainment options in the digital world.
-Blackberry, Kodak, Yahoo are some of many famous names that lost the spotlight.
-The reasons why they ended up the way they did is that those companies that invest heavily in their systems or equipment and don’t want to invest again in newer technologies, tend to focus on what made them successful and don’t take notice when something new comes out, or they were simply too focused on their current market and don’t prepare for change or technological shifts in the marketplace.
+On the other hand, there are companies that simply misread market changes, inert to innovation that missed out on opportunities.
+There are quite a few examples of most iconic brands that failed to innovate and were then forced to declare bankruptcy, like the biggest Netflix competitor – Blockbuster, a textbook example of a video rental company that did not stay up to date as its market transformed with other entertainment options in the digital world.
+Blackberry, Kodak, Yahoo are some of the many famous names that lost the spotlight.
+The reason why they ended up the way they did is that those companies that invest heavily in their systems or equipment and don’t want to invest again in newer technologies, tend to focus on what made them successful and don’t take notice when something new comes out, or they were simply too focused on their current market and don’t prepare for change or technological shifts in the marketplace.

 Digital transformation – hot topic and a necessity

-Digital is a strategic priority for many businesses in the recent years.
+Digital is a strategic priority for many businesses in recent years.
 The goal of “going” digital is discovering new frontiers and using innovation and technologies to push the business even further.
 It’s about finding new possibilities for an existing service in order to design and deliver a better experience for customers and to improve engagement, efficiency and business decision-making, leading to transforming the business.
-However, 2020 has made a significant impact on every aspect of the way societies function, companies do businesses and individuals’ habits and lifestyle.
+However, 2020 has made a significant impact on every aspect of the way societies function, companies do businesses and individuals’ habits and lifestyles.
 Covid-19 has become the digital accelerator of the decade.
 The pandemic has caused major social shifts and changes in customer behavior, forcing companies to innovate.
-During this period, digitization, digitalization, and digital transformation have played a crucial role in ensuring business continuity and survival of the companies.
+During this period, digitization, digitalization, and digital transformation have played a crucial role in ensuring the business continuity and survival of the companies.

 Digitization, digitalization and digital transformation are not the same and each one of them has a different meaning and every company is in a different stage of adoption of digital technologies.
 Digitization, in short, is the process of converting content in digital formats e.g. paper bill to pdf.
-Digitalization is utilization of digital technologies to improve processes (e.g. payment of the bill online or e-commerce), thus making serious improvements to operational models, bringing efficiency.
-Digital transformation, on the other hand is leveraging emerging technologies to build new business models and new customer experience.
+Digitalization is the utilization of digital technologies to improve processes (e.g. payment of the bill online or e-commerce), thus making serious improvements to operational models, bringing efficiency.
+Digital transformation, on the other hand, is leveraging emerging technologies to build new business models and new customer experiences.
 It is the change in the way companies conduct their business.
-Again, the textbook example of Netflix, moving from online rental DVDs to global streaming platform.
+Again, the textbook example of Netflix, moving from online rental DVDs to the global streaming platform.
 Nowadays, even traditionally based businesses that have been operating well before the digital age are embracing digital transformation.
 Such example is New York Times.
 Digital has been killing publishing and newspapers for over a decade now.
-New York Times successfully implements a subscription model for their online content that allowed the company to continue to deliver the same type of high-quality journalism and content their readers trusted for over a century, while avoiding dependence on advertiser’s demands.
+New York Times successfully implements a subscription model for their online content that allowed the company to continue to deliver the same type of high-quality journalism and content their readers trusted for over a century while avoiding dependence on advertiser’s demands.

-The transformation model that Philip Morris International deploying to a smoke-free future, opened-up an opportunity for embracing the digital agenda, making the biggest shift in the history of the company and tobacco industry.
+The transformation model that Philip Morris International deploying to a smoke-free future, opened up an opportunity for embracing the digital agenda, making the biggest shift in the history of the company and tobacco industry.
 Digital has become a key enabler of the company’s transformation.
-With innovative electronic devices that work on “heat not burn” technology, it makes steps of transforming from tobacco giant to tech driven company, thus helping the business become more competitive in the future.
+With innovative electronic devices that work on “heat not burn” technology, it makes steps of transforming from tobacco giant to tech-driven company, thus helping the business become more competitive in the future.

-The bottom line is that adoption of digital trends is inevitable.
+The bottom line is that the adoption of digital trends is inevitable.
 The crisis just seemingly provided a sudden glimpse into a future world, one in which digital has become central to every interaction, forcing both, organizations and individuals, to move further up on the adoption curve almost overnight.

 Philip Morris International is aware that our consumers and the business landscape are constantly evolving.
-The numbers show that Macedonia has digital adoption and literacy* above the global standards, thus we, at Phillip Morris, adjust the way we connect to our consumers and to our partners.
+The numbers show that N. Macedonia has digital adoption and literacy* above the global standards, thus we, at Phillip Morris, adjust the way we connect to our consumers and to our partners.

-Being present online with our innovative electronic device, is one of the basic things for our business.
+Being present online with our innovative electronic device is one of the basic things for our business.
 For a long period of time, local businesses were educating consumers to use their e-commerce by incentivizing online interactions.
-Lately, mainly impacted by pandemic, e-commerce has become a channel of convenience, hence performing on the same level as offline channels.
-Keeping in mind that the pandemic has changed consumer behaviors, some permanently, we work on implementation of additional contactless services that mix the offline and online worlds making it possible to order online and to pick up the goods in the store.
+Lately, mainly impacted by pandemics, e-commerce has become a channel of convenience, hence performing on the same level as offline channels.
+Keeping in mind that the pandemic has changed consumer behaviors, some permanently, we work on the implementation of additional contactless services that mix the offline and online worlds making it possible to order online and to pick up the goods in the store.
 We are investigating innovative solutions to bring an in-store feel to the digital world via a virialized store.